Zeeshan-Khurram/YugiohPriceManager/README.md

 - Intention to show ways to optimize decks

--I use an api from http://yugiohprices.com to get the prices and MySQL as the database
+- I use an api from http://yugiohprices.com to get the prices and MySQL as the database